coolesting/seimtra/README.md

 ## Creating a module

-This is a modular structure application that consists of some variety of modules.
+This is a modular structure web application that consists of some variety of modules.
 It divides difference function into corresponding itself module.
 So, whatever we want to do something, we should create a new module for similar function in corresponding module.

+	3s new mymodule

 ## About the database

-Everything database operation is based on Sequel, for more details see the [Sequel](http://sequel.rubyforge.org/documentation.html).
+Any database operations are based on Sequel, for more details see the [Sequel](http://sequel.rubyforge.org/documentation.html).

-See the db info
+see the db info

 	3s db -o
 	3s db -o --details

-Create a migration record
+create a migration record

 	3s db create users String:username String:password String:salt -a

 The option *-a* will automatic adds the key *primary id*, *changed time*, and *created time*.

-Run the migration record
+run the migration record

 	3s db -r